robertorosero/pyhtonmig/Doc/library/functions.rst

    Sums *start* and the items of an *iterable* from left to right and returns the total.  *start* defaults to ``0``.
+The *iterable*'s items are normally numbers, and the start value is not allowed to be a string.

+   For some use cases, there are good alternatives to :func:`sum`.
-The *iterable*'s items are normally numbers, and are not allowed to be strings.
-The fast, correct way to concatenate a sequence of strings is by calling ``''.join(sequence)``.
+   The preferred, fast way to concatenate a sequence of strings is by calling ``''.join(sequence)``.
 To add floating point values with extended precision, see :func:`math.fsum`\.
+To concatenate a series of iterables, consider using :func:`itertools.chain`.

 .. function:: super([type[, object-or-type]])